mariovergara12/mariovergara12/README.md

 ## Hi there 👋

 My name is Mario Vergara.
 I am currently a student at the University of Texas Rio Grande Valley currently studying CS.
 I am passionate about low-level systems and performance with an interest in building video game engines as well as exploring operating system desing.
-My goal is to master the fundamentals of C/C++ and computer architecture to create efficient, but high high performance software.
+My goal is to master the fundamentals of C/C++ and computer architecture to create efficient, but high performance software.

 ## Contact Info
 - Email: marioavergara322@gmail.com